sallonoroff/sallonoroff.github.io/README.md

 # sallonoroff.github.io

 Hello!
 I'm in the process of moving my blog (sallonoroff.co.uk) from WP to Jekyll on GitHub Pages.
+This site is largely based on [Poole](https://github.com/poole/poole) but has had numerous modifications, hacks and bodges applied.

 Here's a list of pages that have helped along the way.

 Guides
 http://jmcglone.com/guides/github-pages/